 Here are three ways to use Digital Experience Intelligence to emphasize value over flashiness:

 Improve user journeys: Use FullStory to monitor site abandonment and suss out ways to improve the customer’s journey.
-If a customer can’t easily find a product, read about it, and add it to their cart, they’re not going to buy it.
+If a customer can’t easily find the product, read about it, and add it to their cart, they’re not going to buy it.

 Balance payment options: With more and more payment options out there, retailers should think carefully about which to accept.
 Too many options (PayPal, Klarna, Afterpay, etc.) can be overwhelming for shoppers, while too few can be limiting.
-In fact, one major online retailer used FullStory to learn that they had two redundant payment steps in their checkout flow leading to major drop-off.
-It should be quick and easy for shoppers to open their wallets.

-Clarify shipping and return policies: These can contribute to significant drop-off—especially if your shipping and return policies are unclear or seen as unfair.
+Clarify shipping and return policies: These can contribute to major drop-off—especially if your shipping and return policies are unclear or seen as unfair.
 You can monitor the impact of these policies with Journeys, Funnels, Page Flows, and especially through the highlighted text signal in FullStory.
 If a shopper highlights something in your policy, it’s likely they’re surprised to read it.

 Recommendation #2: Monitor your coupons and loyalty programs

-You know the importance of customer loyalty—but do you know how effective your loyalty program is?
+You already understand the importance of customer loyalty—but do you know how effective your loyalty program is?
 Ahead of the holiday season, ensure that your loyalty program offers and promo codes are working properly.
 Accessing the discount they expected through a promo code or special offer can be the difference between completing a purchase or abandoning a cart.

 Recommendation #3: Make product research easy

 Research is becoming an increasingly common and important part of buyer behavior.
 In fact, in a 2022 FullStory survey, 51% of consumers said they have begun researching more carefully before making purchases online.